 Kimi publishes a paper on Attention Residuals

-March 16-17 — Moonshot AI publishes a research paper on Attention Residuals on arXiv: a new deep aggregation approach that replaces standard residual connections with recurrence inspired by the time/depth duality (depth-wise aggregation).
+March 16–17 — Moonshot AI publishes a research paper on Attention Residuals on arXiv: a new depth-wise aggregation approach that replaces standard residual connections with a recurrence inspired by the time/depth duality (depth-wise aggregation).
 The analysis shows that this approach naturally mitigates hidden-state magnitude growth issues.
-Elon Musk replied “Impressive work from Kimi” on the announcement tweet (4.5 million views).
+Elon Musk replied “Impressive work from Kimi” to the announcement tweet (4.5 million views).

 🔗 Kimi tweet · 🔗 arXiv 2603.15031